-Whether you’re thinking about joining a CSA and are looking for more information, or you have no idea what in the world I’m talking about, this is the one-stop shop for all the information that you need to decide whether a CSA membership is right for you.
+Whether you’re thinking about joining a Community Supported Agriculture program and want more information, or you have no idea what in the world I’m talking about, this is the one-stop shop for all the information that you need to decide whether a CSA membership is right for you.

 What is CSA?

 CSA stands for Community Supported Agriculture.
-It’s a way for consumers to buy local, fresh food directly from the farmer.
+It’s a way for consumers to buy local, fresh food directly from local farmers.

 Members pay for a “share” of the farmer’s yield in the beginning of the season and receive portions their share at regular intervals throughout the harvesting season.

 Last year, my family purchased a CSA membership at Clagett Farm, an organic farm owned and operated by the Chesapeake Bay Foundation just outside of Washington D.C.
 Clagett Farm strives to use sustainable farming techniques and is noted for distributing free or reduced priced produce to underserved communities in the area.